On Nov. 8 Peekskill voters will have a lot of choices to make. There are three open Common Council seats and the mayor is also up for reelection.

 Democratic candidates Kathleen Talbot and Darren Rigger are Bennett’s running mates for the Council seats.
 Mayor Mary Foster is running for re-election into what would be her third 2-year term.

 Republican candidates Joe Brady, Steve Woods and Barbara Kerasiotes are running for the Council seats and Tony Washington is running for mayor.

 Read more about the Republican candidates and the Democratic candidates .

-What are two or three of the most important issues facing Peekskill that you plan to tackle first if elected?
+3. What are the two or three of the most important issues facing Peekskill that you plan to tackle first if re-elected?

 If re-elected some of the issues on the top of the list are: HR structure for city employees, providing joint services from the city and school district to save budget dollars, working with our economic development and planning departments to bring more business, cultural and entertainment opportunities to our community.

 4. How are your plans and solutions different from other candidates?

 I am not sure, because I don’t know what the other candidates (Rs) are offering.
 I am a person who likes to bring people together to work on the common good.
 Networking with various players, seeking different ideas and suggestions.

 5. How do you measure the success of elected officials in Peekskill?

 Look around the city, the change is evident in the investments made by property owners, entrepreneurs of various classifications of business making Peekskill their home.
 Even third generations are coming back and/or taking over businesses that have been here.